raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

-# Alice Gets a Mobile Agent! <!-- omit in toc -->
+# Whistleblower Gets a Mobile Agent! <!-- omit in toc -->

-In this demo, we'll again use our familiar Faber ACA-Py agent to issue credentials to Alice, but this time Alice will use a mobile wallet.
-To do this we need to run the Faber agent on a publicly accessible port, and Alice will need a compatible mobile wallet.
+In this demo, we'll again use our familiar Journalist ACA-Py agent to issue credentials to Whistleblower, but this time Whistleblower will use a mobile wallet.
+To do this we need to run the Journalist agent on a publicly accessible port, and Whistleblower will need a compatible mobile wallet.
 We'll provide pointers to where you can get them.

 This demo also introduces revocation of credentials.